tendermint/tendermint/docs/architecture/adr-042-blockchain-riri-org.md

 * Peer communication is spread over multiple components creating complex dependency graph which must be mocked out during testing.
 * Timeouts modeled as stateful tickers introduce non-determinism in tests

+This ADR is meant to specify the missing components and control nessesary to acheive [ADR-40](https://github.com/tendermint/tendermint/blob/develop/docs/architecture/adr-040-blockchain-reactor-refactor.md).

 ## Decision

 Partition the responsibilities of the blockchain reactor into a set of components which communicate exclusively with events.
 Events will contain timestamps allowing each component to track time as internal state.
 The internal state will be mutated by a set of `handle*` which will produce event(s).
 The integration between components will happen in the reactor and reactor tests will then become integration tests between components.
-This design will be known as `v2`
+This design will be known as `v2`.

 ![v2 Blockchain Reactor Architecture Diagram](https://github.com/tendermint/tendermint/blob/f9e556481654a24aeb689bdadaf5eab3ccd66829/docs/architecture/img/blockchain-reactor-v2.png)

 ### Reactor changes in detail

 The reactor will include a demultiplexing routine which will send each message to each sub routine for independant processing.
+Each sub routine will then select the messages it's interested in and call the handle specific function specified in [ADR-40](https://github.com/tendermint/tendermint/blob/develop/docs/architecture/adr-040-blockchain-reactor-refactor.md).

 ```go
 func demuxRoutine(msgs, scheduleMsgs, processorMsgs, ioMsgs) {